 For many, running outdoors is less appealing in winter.
-Your alarm goes off for a morning jog, it’s baltic, still dark, let alone having rain, snow, sleet, and gales to deal with.
+Your alarm goes off for a morning jog, it’s baltic, still dark, let alone the thought of running in the rain, snow, sleet or gales to deal with.
 I get it.
 But it doesn’t need to be that way.

 Running’s beauty is it’s a year-round sport.
 Winter runs are also the most rewarding.

 Majestic white landscapes.
 Crisp, cleansing air.
 More peaceful running routes.
 Better sunsets and sunrises.
 Hot soups after a cold run.
 I’m a convert to running in the cold!

 Hard winter yards are also when stamina is formed.

 So, resist the temptation to bunker down and hang up your running shoes for a few months.
 Follow our cold weather running tips to make this winter season your best yet…

 Cold weather runs: How to enjoy running in the cold